soapbox-pub/nostrify/README.md

 Other notes:

 - `AUTH` is not part of the interface, and should be handled by the implementation using an option in the constructor (see the `NRelay` class below).
 - Using a `break` statement in the `req` loop will close the subscription automatically, sending a `CLOSE` message to the relay.
-This works thanks to special treatment of `try...finally` blocks by AsyncGenerators.
+This works thanks to special treatment of `try...finally` blocks by AsyncIterables.
 - Passing an `AbortSignal` into the `req` method will also close the subscription automatically when the signal aborts, sending a `CLOSE` message.

 ### `NRelay1` class